The Couple Who Made $120,000 In 6 Hours With NFTs From Ducklings

 “We saved our farm by selling cartoon ducks.
 It was like a dream,” says Melcher, 33.
 “They started to sell out very quickly.
 I couldn’t sleep until they all left.”

-Ultimately, Musselwhite was able to deliver a check for $40,000 and managed to buy a little more time.
+Ultimately, Musselwhite was able to deliver a $40,000 check and managed to buy himself a little more time.

 How they found the world of NFTs